Local and non-local $p$-energies on metric measure spaces: Abstract

 \section{Abstract}

 {For $p>1$, we study subordination phenomena for local and non-local regular $p$-energies on metric measure spaces.
-Under suitable geometric assumptions, we show that if a local regular $p$-energy satisfies a Poincar\'e inequality together with a cutoff Sobolev inequality with scaling function $\Psi$, then all associated stable-like non-local $p$-energies with scaling functions \emph{strictly below} $\Psi$ are regular and satisfy the corresponding non-local cutoff Sobolev inequalities.
-Moreover, if a stable-like non-local regular $p$-energy with scaling function $\Psi$ satisfies the corresponding non-local cutoff Sobolev inequality, then the same conclusion holds for all associated stable-like non-local $p$-energies with scaling functions \emph{below} $\Psi$.
-These results provide a \emph{non-linear} extension of the classical subordination principle beyond the Dirichlet form framework.}
+Under suitable geometric assumptions, we show that if a local regular $p$-energy satisfies a Poincar\'e inequality and a cutoff Sobolev inequality with scaling function $\Psi$, then any non-local $p$-form induced by a jumping kernel with scaling function $\Upsilon$, where $\Upsilon$ lies \emph{strictly above $\Psi$ at small scales}, defines a regular $p$-energy satisfying a non-local Poincar\'e inequality and a non-local cutoff Sobolev inequality.
+The corresponding scaling function $\Xi$ is explicitly determined by $\Psi$ and $\Upsilon$.
+Our results also cover examples whose jumping kernels have light polynomial tails at infinity.
+These results provide a nonlinear extension of the classical subordination principle beyond the Dirichlet form framework.}